niva83/campaign-planning-tool/README.md

 <br>
 With every new version of the CPT library new functionalities will be aded.

-## How can I get CPT?
+## How can I get campaign-planning-too?
+Through DTU hosted **conda-forge**!<br>
 If you don't have [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer you should do that first.

-Afterwards, copy and execute the following command in the terminal of your choice:
+Afterwards, copy and execute the following command in the terminal:
 ```
 conda create -n CPT -c https://conda.windenergy.dtu.dk/channel/open -c conda-forge campaign-planning-tool gdal=2.4
 ```
-This will create a new conda enviroment **CPT**, and download and install **campaign-planning-tool** library together with all the dependencies (see the list of libraries in 'Well deserved KUDOS goes to...').
+This will create a new conda enviroment **CPT**, and download and install **campaign-planning-tool** library together with all the dependencies.
 Feel free to change the name of the environment to whatever name it suites  you (i.e., simply change CPT to something else).

 Following the installation you need to activate newly made enviroment in the terminal:
 ```